2022 Southend West by-election: Campaign

 It was reported in The Times on 15 January 2022 that Conservative campaigners believed that the effect of the Downing Street parties controversy would mean the "turnout could be dire", citing comments by a "veteran activist" that they had been "met with a wall of disapproval such that [they] have never had before in 25 years of doing this."

 On 21 January 2022, Childs announced via her campaign Twitter account that she would not be campaigning due to ill health.
 She asked voters to ignore her name on the ballot paper.

 During the campaign, Firth stressed continuity with Amess.
 Anderson, Downton and Fransen were all opposed to further lockdowns and COVID-19 vaccine mandates for healthcare staff, while Blaiklock, Fransen and Laws all supported greater immigration controls.
 Jason Pilley talked about protecting health services, ending the "war on drugs" and making cannabis a legalised and regulated industry.
 A report by Hope not Hate on the candidates in the by-election noted that Pilley's manifesto also called for the far-right activist Tommy Robinson (Stephen Yaxley-Lennon) to be appointed to the House of Lords.
 Moore said he would ask the Government to make Southend a free port.

-Results
+Result

 The number of spoilt ballot papers rose four-fold to 1,084, greater than the number of votes for any of the losing candidates.
 Some bore remarks critical of the Prime Minister Boris Johnson which a BBC analysis described as "a sign that events in Westminster have played out here at the polls".
 Firth said that the low turnout and high number of spoilt ballot papers were not connected to the ongoing government Partygate scandal, arguing that "you would expect a high number of spoilt ballots in an election where there is actually no left wing candidate standing at all".
 The 24% turnout was just below that in the 2016 Batley and Spen by-election – which was similarly uncontested by the opposing main parties after the murder of the previous MP – and the third lowest since 1945.